ashwinsridharan/VideoGamesSales/README.md

 ### Data Exploration
 Our exploratory data analysis helped us fly through our data set with an overall view and grasps of benchmark.
 The following histogram and bar charts show the amount of video sales by platform, release year, genre, and rating.
 Some key exploratory points from the statistics are:

-●	PS2, X360, and PS3 are the top three platforms of video game sales ●	Video game sales were booming during 2002-2009
+●	PS2, X360, and PS3 are the top three platforms of video game sales <br>
+●	Video game sales were booming during 2002-2009 <br>
-●	Action, Sports, and Shooter games are the top three selling game genre ●	Games of E (everyone) and T (teenager) content rating proportioned for more sales
+●	Action, Sports, and Shooter games are the top three selling game genre <br>
+●	Games of E (everyone) and T (teenager) content rating proportioned for more sales <br>

 <img src="img/3.png?raw=true"/>
 <img src="img/4.png?raw=true"/>